odoo/documentation/crm/leads/generate/emails.rst

 You can easily personalize your sales teams aliases.
 Click on the More button from the sales team of your choice, then on **Settings** to access the sales team form.
-From the **Email Alias** field, enter your email alias and click on **Save**.
+Into the **Email Alias** field, enter your email alias and click on **Save**.
 Make sure to allow receiving emails from everyone.